dullhunk/whats-the-story-learning-glory/index.md

     + Why is this?
 What is going on?
 Are we missing something?
 * We'll leave these interesting questions as an exercise for the reader to answer.
 What do you think?

-Any queries or comments on this article can be emailed to `duncan.hull` @ `manchester.ac.uk` constructive criticism and suggestions for improvements are welcomed.
+Any queries or comments on this data and article are welcome and any constructive criticism or suggestions for improvements can be emailed to `duncan.hull` @ `manchester.ac.uk`

 ## References